greenthepear/Anaxim/README.md

 - Map modes

 # Contributing
 Sadly as I am writing a thesis on this project, I cannot accept any contributions until that's done (probably will take a few months).
-As the project is under GPL-3.0, I cannot stop you from forking and making your own Anaxi, but for now I would kindly ask to only contribute by sharing ideas with me and sharing Anaxi with the world instead.
+As the project is under GPL-3.0, I cannot stop you from forking and making your own Anaxim, but for now I would kindly ask to only contribute by sharing ideas with me and sharing Anaxim with the world instead.